jolanta84/restaurant-website/README.md

 ## Project description

-Wild Burger is a HTML, CSS anad JavaScript project.
+Wild Burger is a HTML, CSS and JavaScript project.
 The website is responsive.
 It contains:

 * HomePage